anjalis17/win2024-cs107e-project/README.md

 ## References
  - all references are also inline in our code, but here is a short summary:
    - i2c and lsd6ds33 libraries were borrowed and modified from Julie's week 8 Sensors lecture.
 The code is commented to deliniate what is borrowed vs. new
-   - Talked to Javier, Antonio briefly about multitasking and where the timer interrupt clear functions were
+   - Talked to [classmates] briefly about multitasking and where the timer interrupt clear functions were
  - https://codeincomplete.com/articles/javascript-tetris/ -- Our hex representation of the rotational configurations for each tetris piece was inspired from this site.
 This structure facilitated a super efficient way to iterate over the squares of each tetris piece using bit shifting!
 (The rest of the Javascript code on this site was not used, consulted, or referenced.)

 ## Sharing Code